• Bread Machine

 Ingredients – Bread Machine Breadsticks Recipe

-Servings – 16-24 breadsticks (depending on size of each breadstick – large, narrow, etc.)
+Servings – 16-24 breadsticks (depending on the size of each breadstick – large, narrow, etc.)

 Equipment – Measuring cup & spoons, flexible spatula, oven mitts, large cutting board, baking sheet, oven… and of course, a bread machine!